-Ideas in the Afternoon for February 2019
+Ideas in the Afternoon for April 2019

 Sewers are a relatively modern phenomenon.
 For centuries, people in cities lived intimately with their waste.
 The price paid for that lack of awareness about hygiene was of course disease and plague — as well as unbearable stench.
 Understanding how germs and diseases are spread led to sanitation and sewers — and to the modern city.
 The rebuilding of Paris in the mid-19th century was a great civic achievement and a new idea of society only made possible because it was built on sewers.
 Philip Coulter goes underground in the City of Light to visit the City of Smells.
-Part 1 of a 2-part series.

 Monday, April 8

 JOSEPH CONRAD, PROPHET OF A GLOBAL WORLD

 Seen from today, the novelist Joseph Conrad's early 20th century views on the world, particularly on race, can be offensive.
 But at the same time, his observations were deeply prescient of modern times.
 V.S.
 Naipaul, who was also a harsh critic, once about how Conrad managed, a hundred years ago, to "meditate on my world, a world I recognize today"?
 A feature interview with Harvard historian Maya Jasanoff, who tackles that question in her acclaimed biography of Conrad.

 Monday, April 15